 A lot of fun has been had, pointing at "peak oilers"' failed prediction: they couldn't foresee fracking.
 The same kind of fun has been made at malthusians because they couldn't foresee Haber-Bosch.
 Alright, fair enough, I hope you had a good time laughing.

 However, when you look at it, the logic is still solid: There is a limited amount of oil reachable with a positive EROI and there is a limit to growth on a finite planet.

 "Wait, wait, wait", you're telling me, "Big Oil is simply recognizing that renewables are the future".
 That's a fair point and it might very well be true, but please, allow me to try something else:

-Big oil expects 2019 to be peak oil year because they know that all tier 1 and 2 fracking spots are spent.
+Big oil expects 2019 to be peak oil year because they know that all easy fracking spots are spent.
 The easy fracking is gone and can only survive through heavy subsidies.